Home » You don’t need to be a mechanic to check your car’s fluids — here’s how

 What it’s for: Keeps your windshield clean and improves visibility.

 What it looks like: Blue or sometimes orange.
-It’s basically colored water with cleaning agents and antifreeze.
+It’s basically colored liquid with cleaning agents and antifreeze.

 How to check it: Open the cap with the windshield symbol on it and look inside.
 Most reservoirs are transparent, allowing you to see the fluid level.

-When to top it off: Anytime it’s low.
-This one’s easy; pour more in.
+When to top it off: This one’s easy.
+Anytime it’s low, top it up.
 Use a winter-grade washer fluid if you live in a freezing climate.

 Final Tips